carinemores/ecoliCPS/README.md

 ### PacBio reads:
-In this project, the PacBio HiFi reads quality control was performed during the run using the Control SW Version 11.0.0.144466, rendering Q20+ reads.
+PacBio HiFi reads quality control was performed during the run using the Control SW Version 11.0.0.144466, rendering Q20+ reads.
 No further QC was performed.

 ## 3. Assembling the genomes
 Flye is a *de novo* assembler for long and noisy reads, such as those produced by PacBio and Oxford Nanopore Technologies.
-It's designed to assemble genomes from scratch with minimal input data.
 Flye v2.9 offers specific modes for handling different types of long-read data:

 * PacBio HiFi Reads: The `--pacbio-hifi` option is used for high-quality, low-error-rate PacBio reads.
 This mode is optimized for accuracy, taking advantage of the high fidelity of these reads.